 With the new norm of social distancing, grocery trips are becoming less frequent and more efficient.
-It’s no surprise that one of the top-selling items in Singapore is frozen processed food, as they have a longer shelf-life.
-And with the demand rising for them during this pandemic, it might be time to also consider the alternative: buying fresh ingredients that you can freeze yourself.
+It’s no surprise that one of the top-selling items in Singapore is frozen processed food.
+They are usually easy to prep and have a longer shelf-life.
+With the demand rising for them during this pandemic, it might be time to also consider the alternative.
+And that is to buy fresh ingredients that you can freeze yourself, specifically Asian ingredients.
 You can make your ingredients last longer while stretching out your money’s worth, it’s a win-win situation.

 Keep in mind that when you freeze anything, the process ruptures some of the cell walls.
-It’s why they won’t always taste as fresh as their counterparts, and why you shouldn’t refreeze something that has already been thawed.
+It’s why they won’t always taste as fresh as their counterparts.
+Also, that is also why you shouldn’t refreeze something that has already been thawed.

 While the general rule of thumb for freezing food is quite straightforward, there are a couple of particulars and hacks to keep in mind.
 Here is a guide on nine Asian ingredients you can freeze, and how you can best do so.